 IBM recently called on developers in the U.S. to use open-source technology to create solutions to fight food waste.
 The Food Waste Developer Challenge wrapped up in August and the winner of the competition has just been announced.

-Food waste is major issue in the U.S. By the USDA’s estimates, 30-40 percent of the food supply goes to waste.
+Food waste is a major issue in the U.S. By the USDA’s estimates, 30-40 percent of the food supply goes to waste.
 In 2010, when the agency compiled its most comprehensive food waste figures, that corresponded to roughly 133 billion pounds and $161 billion worth of food.

 The consequences of this waste range from food security to ecological issues.